Skip to content

 • Wavelength: Less than 10 picometers (pm)

-When trying to prevent EMI it's important to understand what type of energy you want to block.
-Different materials are more effective at stopping different kinds of energy.
+When trying to prevent EMI, it's crucial to understand what type of energy you want to block.
+Different materials are more effective at stopping certain kinds of energy.

 Additionally, if you use a perforated shielding medium, you must ensure the holes aren't large enough for the energy waves to escape.